brillout/goldpage/readme.md

 ## SPA & MPA

-> :information_source: You can use Goldpage and create a prototype without reading this section and without knowing what an SPA or an MPA is.
+> :information_source: You can use Goldpage without reading this section.

 > :warning: This section is meant for readers that know what SPAs and MPAs are.

-If you want an MPA
+If what you want is an MPA
-then you don't have to do anything;
+then you don't have to do anything:
-by default, Goldpage builds an MPA:
+Goldpage's default app type is an MPA.
-- By default, a page is rendered only in the browser.
+- By default, your pages are rendered only in the browser.
 (That is: `renderToDom: true` and `renderToHtml: false`.
 We explain `renderToHtml` and `renderToDom` at <a href=#where--when-rendertodom-rendertohtml--renderhtmlatbuildtime>Where & when: `renderToDom`, `renderToHtml` & `renderHtmlAtBuildTime`</a>.)
-- By default, pages are routed on the server-side.
+- By default, your pages are routed on the server-side.
 (We explain what "server-side routing" means at <a href=#routing-server-side-routing--browser-side-routing--react-router--vue-router-->Routing: Server-side Routing / Browser-side Routing / React Router / Vue Router / ...</a>.)

-These defaults corresponds to an MPA.

-If you want an SPA
+If what you want is an SPA
 then:
 - Create a single page with a catch-all route.
-(That is, create only one page config with `route: '/:param*`; all URLs will be routed to this single page.)
+(That is, create only one page config with `route: '/:param*`: all URLs will be routed to this single page.)
-- Use a browser-side routing such as React Router.
+- Use a browser-side routing library such as React Router.
 (We elaborate more at <a href=#routing-server-side-routing--browser-side-routing--react-router--vue-router-->Routing: Server-side Routing / Browser-side Routing / React Router / Vue Router / ...</a>.)

-Note that an MPA is usually a better alternative than an SPA.
+Note that an MPA is usually a better alternative to an SPA.
-And, by default, Goldpage builds an MPA.
-So, if you want an SPA, this means that you most likely don't have to do anything.
 (AN MPA is basically the same than an SPA but with server-side routing and code-splitting.)

-(FYI, a SPA is what you get when you use create-react-app, vue-cli, Webpack, or Parcel.)
+(FYI, an SPA is what you get when you use create-react-app, vue-cli, Webpack, or Parcel.)

 <br/>